hashimati/MicronautDataGraphQL/README.md

 http://localhost:8080//swagger/views/swagger-ui/index.html
 ```

-From GraphQL playground or Postman, do POST call using the following:
+From GraphQL playground or Postman, do a POST call using the following:

 URL : http://localhost:8080/graphql

 GraphQL Body: